 Secondly, it is important to ship your online orders in close geographic proximity to the consumer.
 This makes it possible to ship items at relatively low costs.
 Shipping in close proximity to the consumer can be achieved by implementing a ship-from-store fulfilment strategy, or by using dark stores or micro-fulfilment centres.

 - Micro-fulfilment centres.
-An alternative to ship-from-store and a dark store is a micro-fulfilment centre.
+An alternative to ship-from-store and dark stores are micro-fulfilment centres.
 Micro-fulfilment centres are small warehouses with a smaller footprint than traditional distribution centres and are often located in accessible urban locations, close to where the consumers live.
 Because they are in close proximity to the consumer, they support to fulfil online orders fast and efficiently.
-Some of these micro-fulfilment centres are stand-alone warehouses and others are occupying spaces that are already part of the urban landscape, such as vacant retail premises or parts of office buildings.
+Some of these micro-fulfilment centres are stand-alone warehouses and others are occupying spaces that are already part of the urban landscape, such as vacant retail premises or parts of office buildings

 Finally, it is important to educate your employees.
 Make sure your employees know and understand well how your same-day delivery process works, long before implementing it.
 The simpler and more logical the new system is for your staff, the better the results.
 If you work with a third party for delivery, make sure your employees know your logistics partner and the people who work there.
 This creates a streamlined process.